 My income has changed.
 What should I do?

-Will I still have to do recertification paperwork or an interview during the state of emergency?
+Will I still have to do recertification paperwork or an interview during the pandemic?

 My benefits are getting reduced or terminated (stopped).
 What should I do?

-• You can also ask for a fair hearing to dispute the termination or reduction of benefits through the Benefits Service Center.
+- You can also ask for a fair hearing to dispute the termination or reduction of benefits through the Benefits Service Center.
 Ask for “aid continuing” if you’d like to continue to get the same amount of benefits until the date of your hearing.
-Hearings are not being scheduled during the state of emergency.

-- Hunger Free Vermont is posting information about how to access food, including meals for school children and seniors, WIC, foodbanks and 3SquaresVT.
+- Hunger Free Vermont posts information about how to access food, including meals for school children and seniors, WIC, foodbanks and 3SquaresVT.